denten-books/plain-text/4-sign.md

 simple: "begin transmission," "sound error bell," "start new line."
 With time, these control codes developed into what we now know as programming languages.
 At the turn of the century, the language of people and the language of machines split and entered into the same stream of communications.
+With the advent of the automated telegraph, content meant for people was being routinely intermixed with code meant to control machine devices remotely.
+Such remote control capabilities were used for everything from programming radio stations to advertising billboards and knitting machines [@hough_wired_1931;
+@adler_knitting_1933; @casper_remote_1934].

 Language compressed and pushed through the wires underwent a number of transformations.
 Donald Murray, the inventor of the popular Murray telegraph